ActiveWafl/AppTemplates/CommonWeb/MyApp/Bin/AboutThisFolder.md

 Executes and pending database changes (from NextUpdate.sql by default), archives the changes, and deletes the NextUpdate.sql contents (so as not to run more than once).

-##MyApp
+##{APPLICATION_NAMESPACE}
 If creating a non-web application, this file will execute the application (rename to match your app).

 ##RunIntegrationTests
-Use the registered integration testing extension (Selenium by default) to execute the application's integration tests (from MyApp/Tests)
+Use the registered integration testing extension (Selenium by default) to execute the application's integration tests (from {APPLICATION_NAMESPACE}/Tests)

 ##RunUnitTests
-Use the registered unit testing extension (PhpUnit by default) to execute the application's integration tests (from MyApp/Tests)
+Use the registered unit testing extension (PhpUnit by default) to execute the application's integration tests (from {APPLICATION_NAMESPACE}/Tests)

 ##UpdateDataModel
 Generate/update the application's data models from the configured data storage/database.